 - Environmental awareness

-All the facilities on the reserve, including the student facility, are committed to “green” operations in order to achieve balance with and minimise impact on the natural environment.
-Our Green operation projects that students may get involved with include:
+All the facilities on the reserve, including the volunteer facility, are committed to “green” operations in order to achieve balance with and minimise impact on the natural environment.
+Our Green operation projects that volunteers may get involved with include:

-- Vegetable garden upkeep – aiming to sustain the lodge, student centre, and staff community
+- Vegetable garden upkeep – aiming to sustain the lodge, volunteer centre, and staff community

 - Indigenous tree nursery